NiamhGillespie/Final-year-project/timelog.md

 ### 18 Oct 2023
 * *1 hour* Updated drag and drop sorting of stories to work with multiple epics
 * *1 hour* Added order field to Epic model so that epics can be ordered by this field, updated tests to reflect this addition
+* *0.5 hour* Starting drag and drop feature for reordering epics